 You don't want to leave your family to deal with your credit card debt, which may be difficult to pay back, depending on the fine print.

-Homeownership is a point of pride for most people — and for good reason.
+Home ownership is a point of pride for most people — and for good reason.
 But maintaining a mortgage can be tricky.
-The typical U.S. homeowner pays on a $185,000 mortgage, and those installments don’t stop until paid off.
+The typical U.S. homeowner pays on average nearly $189,000 for their mortgage, and those installments don’t stop until paid off.
 This means you could very well end up passing your home loan on to your family members.
 You can avoid this by covering it in your policy, so long as you’ve purchased the right life insurance coverage amount.
 Calculating the necessary sum should be simple, as long as you don't refinance or make other major changes to your mortgage.

 Covering these expenses in your life insurance plan may mean your family isn't stuck paying off your school debt.